Skip to content

 Why shell is the only bool

-shell is process exec of an arbitrary command.
+shell was process exec of an arbitrary command.
 The side-effect set is unbounded (= a shell command can read any file, write any file, network any host) and the author cannot enumerate which side effects a particular invocation will produce.
 There is no single I/O scope to reduce it to — process exec is the irreducible primitive.

 Every other former bool axis (mcp_install, mcp_drop_server, cron_register, index_drop) has been re-expressed as one or more list axes, because each is actually reducible to a small set of file / network / secret operations: